zxxxro/accounts/README.md

-# ts-api-account
+# ACCOUNTS

-A simple user account api
+A simple account manager